-You can get there by walking 5 minutes from Dublin Citi Hotel!
+You can get there walking 5 minutes from Dublin Citi Hotel!

-The Library’s collections are displayed in two collections: “Sacred Traditions” and “Artistic Traditions”.
+The Library displays the collections in two collections: “Sacred Traditions” and “Artistic Traditions”.
 Both displays exhibit manuscripts, miniature paintings, prints, drawings, rare books and some decorative arts from the Islamic, East Asian and Western Collections.

 1. Western Collections